JTAG: Storing firmware

-JTAG allows device programmer hardware to transfer data into internal non-volatile device memory (e.g. CPLDs).
+JTAG allows device programmer hardware to transfer data into internal non-volatile device memory (e.g., CPLDs).
 Some device programmers serve a double purpose for programming as well as debugging the device.
 In the case of FPGAs, volatile memory devices can also be programmed via the JTAG port, normally during development work.
-In addition, internal monitoring capabilities (temperature, voltage and current) may be accessible via the JTAG port.
+In addition, internal monitoring capabilities (temperature, voltage, and current) may be accessible via the JTAG port.

 JTAG programmers are also used to write software and data into flash memory.
 This is usually done using the same data bus access the CPU would use, and is sometimes handled by the CPU.
 In other cases the memory chips themselves have JTAG interfaces.
 Some modern debug architectures provide internal and external bus master access without needing to halt and take over a CPU.
 In the worst case, it is usually possible to drive external bus signals using the boundary scan facility.

-As a practical matter, when developing an embedded system, emulating the instruction store is the fastest way to implement the "debug cycle" (edit, compile, download, test, and debug).
+As a practical matter, when developing an embedded system, emulating the instruction store is the fastest way to implement the debug cycle (edit, compile, download, test, and debug).
 This is because the in-circuit emulator simulating an instruction store can be updated very quickly from the development host via, say, USB.
 Using a serial UART port and bootloader to upload firmware to Flash makes this debug cycle quite slow and possibly expensive in terms of tools; installing firmware into Flash (or SRAM instead of Flash) via JTAG is an intermediate solution between these extremes.

 Boundary scan testing

-JTAG boundary scan technology provides access to many logic signals of a complex integrated circuit, including the device pins.
+JTAG boundary scan technology provides access to a number of logic signals of a complex integrated circuit, including the device pins.
 The signals are represented in the boundary scan register (BSR) accessible via the TAP.
 This permits testing as well as controlling the states of the signals for testing and debugging.
 Therefore, both software and hardware (manufacturing) faults may be located and an operating device may be monitored.

 When combined with built-in self-test (BIST), the JTAG scan chain enables a low overhead, embedded solution to test an IC for certain static faults (shorts, opens, and logic errors).
 The scan chain mechanism does not generally help diagnose or test for timing, temperature or other dynamic operational errors that may occur.
 Test cases are often provided in standardized formats such as SVF, or its binary sibling XSVF, and used in production tests.
 The ability to perform such testing on finished boards is an essential part of Design For Test in today's products, increasing the number of faults that can be found before products ship to customers.